loader

 How Do We Diagnose and Treat the Common Cold?

-Flu: How It Differs from Covid and the Common Cold
+How Flu Differs the Common Cold

-Common flu and Covid symptoms are:
+Common flu symptoms are:

 • Fever